Welcome to the Clerking Matters campaign page!

-There is a widespread consensus that professional clerking is a good thing, but some governing boards can be unsure what that means.
-NGA published a model job description which not only set out the expectations of the role, but could also be used by governing boards to determine what they can expect from their clerk.
+NGA has also published two model job descriptions: one for a clerk to a maintained school governing board and another for the clerk to an academy trust board.
+The job descriptions not only set out the expectations of the role but could also be used by governing boards to determine what they can expect from their clerk.

 Find Us A Clerk

-From speaking to our members we discovered that some schools had encountered difficulties in recruiting a clerk.
-NGA therefore piloted Find Us A Clerk, a free service that gives schools a platform to advertise their vacant clerks’ positions.
-Available clerks can also advertise their services so that schools can contact them directly.
-Following a review of the service we can confirm that NGA will be continuing with this.
+From speaking to our members, we discovered that some schools had encountered difficulties in recruiting a clerk.
+NGA’s Find Us A Clerk service is a free service that gives schools a platform to advertise their vacant clerks’ positions and clerks to advertise their services to boards.